 According to the Substance Abuse and Mental Health Services Administration (SAMHSA) and the Drug Abuse Warning Network, in 2011 there were more than 2,000 drug-related emergency room visits by older adults.
 With the overall growth in both the number of senior citizens in the population and drug use, experts say that this number has only grown.

 When it comes to older adults and addiction, the signs and symptoms of a problem or even full-blown addiction can go unrecognized.
-From caregivers, loved ones, and even medical professionals, addiction—to alcohol or drugs—can often go undiagnosed in older adults.
+From caregivers, loved ones, and even health care professionals, addiction—to alcohol or drugs—can often go undiagnosed in older adults.
 For this reason, it’s essential to educate those who interact with older adults about the signs and symptoms of addiction in this age group.

 Aging brings with it physical, mental, and even emotional changes.
 Many of these changes can mimic signs of addiction and vice versa.
 In addition, many older adults are isolated so while they may be addicted to alcohol or a drug, it is unrecognized by their family and loved ones.
-Or, as holds true for many elderly, they have limited exposure to others on a daily basis so their addiction truly goes unnoticed and thus untreated.
+Or, as holds true for many senior citizens, they have limited exposure to others on a daily basis so their addiction truly goes unnoticed and thus untreated.

 - Overall cognitive concerns